joomdev/Astroid-Framework/README.md

    1. Inherit color.
    2. Brand color.

-In this section we have in all 21 types of Social Profiles :
+In this section we have in all 21 types of Predefined Social Profiles and also to add Custom social Profile :
   1. Facebook
   2. Messenger
   3. Twitter